hodleum/hodl-android/README.md

-#HODL android app
+#HODL-android
-Leightweight client for HODL cryptocurrency that supports smart-contracts.
+Leightweight mobile client for HODL cryptocurrency that supports smart-contracts.